SUNDAY MORNING COSTUMES: COVERING UP THE PROBLEM

 54 Matthew 23:5; Mark 12:38.

-(THE AUTHORS DO NOT REALIZE JESUS HAD VERY SPECIAL OUTER GARMENT THAT WAS ONE PIECE WEAVING; THE SOLDIERS CAST LOTS FOR IT AT HIS CRUCIFIXION - MAT.
+(THE AUTHORS DO NOT REALIZE JESUS HAD A VERY SPECIAL OUTER GARMENT THAT WAS A ONE PIECE WEAVING; THE SOLDIERS CAST LOTS FOR IT AT HIS CRUCIFIXION - MAT.
 27:32-35.
 YOU WOULD NOT BOTHER CASTING LOTS TO SEE WHO WOULD GET JESUS' OUTER GARMENT UNLESS IT WAS NICE AND EVEN SPECIAL.
 NOW THIS GARMENT PROBABLY DID NOT STAND OUT IN COLOR OR DESIGN PER SE.
-IN CROWD OF PEOPLE JESUS COULD NOT BE RECOGNIZED FROM ANYONE ELSE AS THE GOSPELS RELATE TO US Keith Hunt)
+IN A CROWD OF PEOPLE JESUS COULD NOT BE RECOGNIZED FROM ANYONE ELSE AS THE GOSPELS RELATE TO US - Keith Hunt)

 delving deeper